 I also recently served these for guests who eat gluten free, where I simply substituted the breadcrumbs for gluten free breadcrumbs!
 Easy peasy.
 And I paired this dish with pork stuffed hatch chile (and you can check this post to learn how to roast hatch chile in the oven), and no one missed out on anything! 🙂

 So you got vegetarians in your midst?
 Make vegetarian meatballs instead.

 I’ve made this several times already, and it’s perfectly freezable (without the cheese on top).
 When you’re ready to serve, simply reheat in the oven or stove top and then broil with the cheese on top for that melty cheese magic!

 I have stuffed these cheesy meatballs in empanadas for some really flavorful meatball empanadas too!

 Or how about on top of homemade or store-bought pizza for spicy meatball pizzas or with pasta for a zingy, flavorful twist on the classic spaghetti and meatballs?

-But hey, if you’re like Mr K, you’ll probably want to have the leftovers for breakfast the very next day – just reheat the meatballs with an egg and some extra salsa for a hearty, Mexican-flavored Shakshuka! 🙂
+But hey, if you’re like Mr K, you’ll probably have the leftovers for breakfast the very next day, with a glass of horchata!
+Just reheat the meatballs with an egg and some extra salsa for a hearty, Mexican-flavored Shakshuka! 🙂

 This recipe is a doozy guys!
 It’s so easy because you can use your favorite Picante sauce (and I love Pace® sauces) and it’s just so flavorful, this will soon be a family favorite for you.